kehrlab/molemap/README.md

 Returns all reads of the given barcodes.
 Barcodes can be provided directly as argument or in a file.

     ./molemap get <readfile1.fastq> <readfile2.fastq> <Barcodes.txt> [options]

+## decon
+Filters out reads that do not overlap the remaining read-set and most likely artifacts caused barcode convolution.
+Recomended to use on the output of *molemap get* if barcodes from a small region of interest were extracted and the data has sufficient coverage (i.e. coverage >= 10).

+    ./molemap decon <readfile1.fastq> <readfile2.fastq> <output_prefix> [options]

 # Example
 This small example demonstrates how to use molemap and allows you to check if it is properly installed.
 Navigate to the molemap folder and run the commands listed below.